-The good news is, if you are going to go down a rabbit hole, I can tell you from experience that residential property development, such as side by side dual occupancy and townhouse projects, is a great rabbit hole to go down.
+The good news is, if you are going to go down a rabbit hole, I can tell you from experience that multi-unit residential property development, such as side by side dual occupancy and townhouse projects, is a great rabbit hole to go down.

 The rewards can be seriously fruitful.
 We’re talking about beautiful big stacks of profit.

 In which case you may want to learn about capital gains tax on property development – something that shouldn’t scare you, rather excite you given it means you are making money.